onecommons/unfurl-gui/README.md

 ## Test directory structure and outputs:
 - `/tmp/ufsv`: The location of the test dashboard.
 Will be used as the working directory for `unfurl serve` and `unfurl deploy`.
 - `/tmp/repos`: The location of `--clone-root` for `unfurl serve`.
 - `/tmp/ufartifacts`: All deployments will be moved here between test runs, so as to not wipe debug information when the next spec is run.
 All `ensemble.yaml` files and artifacts will be present here after the suite has finished running.
+Set `UNFURL_TEST_KEEP_ARTIFACT=1` to disable this behavior.
 - `/tmp/${testName}-ufsv.log`: Pattern for where `unfurl serve` logs will be written.
 Tip: use `less -r` to view.
 - `/tmp/${testName}-ufdryrun.log`: Pattern for where `unfurl deploy` logs will be written when in CI (otherwise stdio).
 Tip: use `less -r` to view.